komal3770/conference-room-booking/README.md

 ## Conference Room Booking
-Based on the request recieved, schedule meerting and allocate timings for meeting.
+Based on the request recieved, schedule meeting and allocate timings for meeting.
 Your office is having two conference room.
 You have been assigned a task to automate scheduling based on the request.
 At the end of the day, you get all list of request for tomorrow and with title & time for the session.
 Conference room can be used only between 9-12 & 1-5.